wolfSSL/wolfMQTT/README.md

 ## Examples

 ### Client Example
 The example MQTT client is located in /examples/mqttclient/.
-This example exercises all exposed API’s and prints any incoming publish messages for subscription topic “wolfMQTT/example/testTopic”.
+This example exercises many of the exposed API’s and prints any incoming publish messages for subscription topic “wolfMQTT/example/testTopic”.

 ### Firmware Example
 The MQTT firmware update is located in /examples/firmware/.
 This example has two parts.
-The first is called “fwpush”, which publishes a signed firmware image.
+The first is called “fwpush”, which signs and publishes a firmware image.
 The second is called “fwclient”, which receives the firmware image and verifies the signature.
 This example publishes message on the topic “wolfMQTT/example/firmware”.
+The "fwpush" application is an example of using a publish callback to send the payload data.

 ### Azure IoT Hub Example
 We setup a wolfMQTT IoT Hub on the Azure server for testing.
 We added a device called `demoDevice`, which you can connect and publish to.
 The example demonstrates creation of a SasToken, which is used as the password for the MQTT connect packet.
 It also shows the topic names for publishing events and listening to `devicebound` messages.
 This example only works with `ENABLE_MQTT_TLS` set and the wolfSSL library present because it requires Base64 Encode/Decode and HMAC-SHA256.
 Note: The wolfSSL library must be built with `./configure --enable-base64encode` or `#define WOLFSSL_BASE64_ENCODE`.
 The `wc_GetTime` API was added in 3.9.1 and if not present you'll need to implement your own version of this to get current UTC seconds or update your wolfSSL library.